DrummerViking/tools/DeleteMeetings-gui/readme.md

 PS C:\> .\DeleteMeetings-GUI.ps1 -LogFolder "C:\Temp"
 ```
 In this example the script will run and it will log the exported list of items to the 'C:\Temp' folder.

-## Parameters list

-### PARAMETER EnableTranscript
-Enable this parameter to write a powershell transcript in your 'Documents' folder.

-### PARAMETER LogFolder
-Sets the folder to export the logs generated.
-If this parameter is omitted, logs will be generated in the user's Desktop.

 ## Version History:
 ### 2.01 - 09/03/2021